StrayDogSyn/CCRI_Repos_Projects/README.md

 This tool is designed to demonstrate security logging practices in different programming languages.

 ### Space Journey Calculator
-An interactive tool that calculates travel duration to space destinations:
+An interactive tool that calculates travel duration to space destinations with enhanced user interface features:

-- Prompts for the traveler's name for a personalized experience
+#### User Input Features
+- Provides clear, user-friendly prompts with examples (e.g., "Enter your name (e.g., John Smith)")
+- Collects traveler's name and country of origin with example guidance
+- Validates year input with specified ranges (e.g., "Enter the year (2025-2055)")
-- Accepts user input for travel velocity (in km/h)
+- Accepts travel velocity with unit specification (km/h) and contextual examples
-- Offers destination options: Moon (384,400 km) or Mars (225,000,000 km)
+- Offers destination options with clear distance information

-- Calculates journey duration using the formula: distance ÷ velocity
+#### Output Formatting Features
+- Displays distances with commas for readability and appropriate units (km)
+- Shows velocities with exactly two decimal places and appropriate units (km/h)
-- Presents results in multiple time formats (hours and days/hours/minutes)
+- Presents durations in multiple formats with five decimal places:
-- Features colorful text formatting and ASCII art for enhanced user experience
+  - Hours, days, months, and years with appropriate units
+  - Plain English description of travel time
+- Formats monetary values with currency symbols and two decimal places
+- Displays dates in ISO standard year-month-day format (YYYY-MM-DD)

-The calculator demonstrates practical application of mathematical formulas in an engaging, user-friendly interface designed for space travel planning.
+The calculator demonstrates practical application of mathematical formulas in an engaging, user-friendly interface while adhering to output formatting best practices for data clarity and consistency.

 ---